 The jeans will be full length on most people who are 5 ft 8“ or below.
 People 5 ft 2” or below may need to get them shortened.
 We are shortly developing the jeans in a longer leg length that will be perfect for those over 5 ft 8’ or for those wanting to wear them with a wedge.

 Leg length is down to personal choice.
 Those that choose to have the hems skimming the ground will further elongate their legs, especially if they wear a heeled shoe or boot.

 We deliberated long and hard over the colour of our launch jeans and with our research revealing a darker blue fabric as the most flattering and versatile colour to have in your wardrobe, we opted for an indigo blue denim.
 These jeans can therefore easily be dressed up for smarter occasions, by styling them with a blouse, blazer, heels and statement jewellery – or casually teamed with a classic white shirt or tee and trainers.

-The incredible success of this first pair of has already inspired us to develop further denim colours, with black being available early autumn.
+The incredible success of this first pair of has already inspired us to develop further denim colours, with black being available from min November.
 White and ecru is also on our list for next year as is a mid-blue wash too.